VirtoCommerce/vc-module-bulk-actions/README.md

 `DELETE /api/bulk/actions` - Attempts to cancel running job.

-`POST /api/bulk/actions/data` - Gets action initialization data (could be used to initialize UI)
+`POST /api/bulk/actions/data` - Gets action initialization data (can be used for UI initialization)

-Further, the BAM provides following interfaces for your custom implementations:
+Further, the BAM provides the following interfaces for your custom implementations:

 **IBulkAction** – provides methods that will be invoked by the BAM core.